What is arthroscopy?

 will give you specific instructions.
 For knee surgery, you may be given an immobilizer

 to wear.
-Your health care provider may also instruct you to apply ice to the surgical
+Your healthcare provider may tell you to put ice on the surgical site and

 Before you agree to the test or the procedure make sure you know: